protesilaos/my-website/_codelog/2022-04-09-simple-guide-git-patches-emacs.md

 SourceHut](https://protesilaos.com/codelog/2022-04-07-all-emacs-projects-sourcehut/),
-starting with my Emacs packages ([Manuel Uberti is doing the same](https://manueluberti.eu/real-life/2022/04/08/sourcehut/) and maybe others will do the same).
+starting with my Emacs packages ([Manuel Uberti is doing the same](https://manueluberti.eu/real-life/2022/04/08/sourcehut/) and maybe others will follow suit).
 I perform this migration because I prefer an email-centric workflow, which basically is a fancy way of admitting that I want to consolidate everything inside of Emacs.
 Part of this workflow involves the use of standard Git facilities to make contributions to